Herbs In Sea Minerals

 A quote from Rudolph Steiner "for every human illness, there is a plant which is the cure"

-These are the herbs found in Amena's Sea Mineral Products along with properties attributed to them.
+These are the herbs found in Amena's Sea Mineral Products along with properties attributed to them (please read the disclaimer).
 This information is widely available in books about herbs, botanical journals, the internet.
 We encourage you to do your own research.
 Our founder Gerry Amena came from Europe and also worked with the Medical Corps of the Dutch Army in Indonesia.
 In both places, and at his time of being, especially during the 2nd world war.
 He learnt that many plants have properties that can help sustain wellness in an environment where it was not always possible to get medical help.
 He developed his formulas with the intent to help the body help itself.

 Sheep Sorrel is also known as sour weed and red sorrel (USA)

 Sheep Sorrel has been used as a medicinal herb for centuries.
 It is quoted as a herb of healing in the 16th century novel Don Quixote.
 Pliny and Dioscorides mention sheep sorrel and its contemporary use in the 1st century AD.
 The Native Americans used Sheep Sorrel medicinally according to the traditions of the tribe, for instance the Aleut and Cherokee used it dermatologically for many skin conditions, the Mohegans for gastrointestinal conditions, and the Squaxin as a tuberculosis remedy.
 In the 1920's nurse Renee Caisse observed Chippewa Indians using a concoction including Sheep Sorrel as a cancer cure and based her famous Essiac tea around Sheep Sorrel, Burdock Root, Turkish Rhubarb and Slippery Elm.
 The Sheep Sorrel to target the cancer and the others to cleanse the blood.

 Anti cancer - destruction of cells